hablapps/pairstrading/PostPairsTrading.md

 ## Acknowledgements

 We wish to express our sincere gratitude to Álvaro Sánchez-Paniagua Ríos for initiating the development and research process of this post; we greatly appreciate the foundational work he established.
 Furthermore, we extend our deepest thanks to Javier Sabio for introducing us to the topic of pairs trading and generously providing the initial documentation that facilitated our further exploration and development of this subject matter.
+Finally, we are immensely grateful to Jesús López González for his invaluable assistance in integrating the pairs trading strategy within the tick architecture and for his thorough review of the post's content.
+His expertise and insights have significantly enhanced the quality and practicality of this work.

 ## References and Documentation